An Oklahoma Highway Department truck heads west on 80-year-old original pink concrete of Route 66 outside Clinton OK.

 The website listing for Car Rental Agencies shows the largest nationwide firms.
 Many have airport facilities, others are nearby with shuttle bus service.
 You can rent at, say, Chicago's O'Hare Airport...drive all of 66...and leave the vehicle at Los Angeles International.
 Higher rates or special conditions may apply to drivers under age 25, and some high-performance vehicles will be off-limits.

 Operating costs are MPG = Miles per Gallon.
 The best is around 50 MPG (21 km/liter) in a hybrid Toyota Prius.
 35 MPG or so (15 km/liter) means a family hauler like a Toyota Camry or Honda Accord.
-A big SUV (Sport-Utility Vehicle) can be around 20 8.5 km/liter or lower.
+A big SUV (Sport-Utility Vehicle) can be around 20 MPG (8.5 km/liter) or lower.

-Surprisingly, a smaller lighter vehicle isn't always easier on fuel.
-The larger Toyota Camry gets slightly better highway mileage than the Toyota Corolla, both non-hybrids with automatic transmissions.
+A smaller lighter vehicle isn't always easier on fuel!
+The larger Camry gets slightly better highway mileage than the Toyota Corolla, both non-hybrids with automatic transmissions.
 Check www.fueleconomy.gov (also listed above).

 Air conditioning is standard equipment.
 But its use in a compact or small hybrid will significantly lower the mileage.
 So will a trunk full of luggage.
 And the smaller engine may struggle in mountain driving of western AZ.